 |Dark leafy greens||Oranges||Almonds||Whole Grains||Green peas|

 There are also many foods like garlic, ginger, lemon, and raw honey that provide many nourishing properties.

-A spike in sugar intake can impact the immune systems’ ability to fight off those pesky bugs.
+A spike in refined sugar intake can impact the immune systems’ ability to fight off those pesky bugs.
 Instead of ultra processed foods and added sugar like those found in candy, crackers, cookies, fruit juices, and sugary drinks, opt for fresh fruit, vegetables, and water.
 Have pre-cut fruit and veggies ready and easily accessible for snacks.

 - Probiotic rich food examples: kefir, kombucha, yogurt, sauerkraut, miso, apple cider vinegar, tempeh.